 The coldest months (in the Northern Hemisphere) are ahead of us.
-For centuries this was the perfect time for looking inwards, reflection, study, reading, crafts, and inner work.
+For centuries this was the perfect time for looking inwards, reflecting, studying, reading, crafts, and inner work.
 People spent yuletide focusing on personal transformation, paying attention to dreams, and journaling.
-Below you can find some of the most beautiful Yule 2021 traditions and ways to celebrate this magical midwinter day!
+Below you can find some of the most beautiful Yule 2022 traditions and ways to celebrate this magical midwinter day!

-✧ This post contains affiliate links that allow me to earn a small commission from the purchases you make (at no extra cost for you!). ✧
+✧ This post contains affiliate links that allow me to earn a small commission from the purchases you make (at no extra cost to you!). ✧

 What is Yule?

 Yule is a Pagan Holiday that originates from the ancient tradition of celebrating the Winter Solstice.
 It marks the shortest day and the longest night of the year.
 From that point, the Wheel of the Year starts to turn towards spring and the Sun shines longer on the sky.
 The actual day of Winter Solstice varies depending on the year and can be anytime between the 20th and 23rd of December in the Northern Hemisphere.
 The word Yule comes from the nordic word Jol which means the Wheel.
 It is a Solar holiday when people celebrate the return of the Sun.

 When is Yule 2022?

 Yule 2022 starts on December 21, 2022, and is celebrated for 12 days until the 1st of January 2023.

 What is Yuletide?

 Yuletide is the time of year when pagans around the world celebrate the Winter Solstice.
 Traditionally Yuletide lasts for12 days.
 It’s a time to give gifts, exchange greetings, and celebrate the coming of the New Year.